Want to know a little bit more about matched betting? Here are our members Matched Betting FAQ’s answered.

 What is Matched Betting?

 You may have heard of the term ‘hedge your bets’.
 This means to protect yourself from losses.
 In matched betting, we are betting using free-bets at a bookie and hedging them on a betting exchange.
-Bookmakers provide us odds for backing an outcome.
+Bookmakers provide us odds of backing an outcome.
 Backing means you are predicting a win.
 Exchanges offer us the opposite, and you can bet on a loss.
 This is laying against an outcome.
 If you do both using the same stakes, then you neither win nor lose any money, meaning you’ve hedged your bets to protect yourself from losses.
-If you did this with your own money, you would simply get your money back in either the bookie, or on the exchange.
+If you did this with your own money, you would simply get your money back in either the bookie or on the exchange.

 Because you’re doing this with a free-bet, the same happens, but your accounts are credited with the value of that free-bet in real money.
 The bookie thinks you’ve gambled your free-bet and lost it, but really, you’re getting the money back on the exchange and can withdraw it as profit.
 If you win at the bookies and lose on the exchange then it’s fair play from the bookie’s side – they think you’ve risked your free-bet and you happened to win, they don’t know that you couldn’t lose because you hedged your bets.